shahkamran/ansible-vpc-ec2-rds/README.md

  * AWS Account
  * AWS IAM Security Key and credentials
  * AWS EC2 Key Pair
- * A Linux computer or instance with Ansible, Git and required Python tools installed.
+ * A Linux computer or instance with Ansible, Git, Boto and required Python tools installed.
+ * pip install ansible botocore boto3 boto
  * This repository

 # How to